pkx8326/struct_package_example/README.md

 Except for the choice #4, the program will ask if the user wants to continue to perform another tasks (any among the 4 choices) after finishing each task.
 The user will confirm this question by inputting "Y" or "N" (case-insensitive).
 The program will continue to work until the user input "N" or "n".

 ### Code structrue
-The program is divided into 2 main parts: the main program codes and the functions which include the function to display the menu, function for getting information from the user and store it in a struct, function to display the information, and function to clear the information in the created struct.
+The program is divided into 2 main parts: the main program codes in the main.go file and the struct and its methods in the student.go package file.
+The code in the main.go file also divided further into 2 main parts: the main program code and basic functions that displays the program menu and a helper function to control the flow of the program after each chosen choice of operation.

+The struct methods in the student package include a function to take user input and store the information in the created struct, and methods to display and clear the stored infromation from the struct.

-Each function will be called according to the chosen choice.
-Once the user completes inputting information, the functions that displays and clears the information will get the original struct pointer as their argument and read/modify the original struct (created by the function that gets user input) directly to prevent unnecessary momory usage.
+Each function and method will be called and executed according to the chosen choice.
+Once the user completes inputting information, the struct method that displays and clears the information will get the struct pointer as their argument and read/modify the original struct (created by the function that gets user input) directly to prevent unnecessary momory usage.

 ### Program flow
 The program flow is shown as the following numbered list: